 A recent power flicker caused the pump to go out.
 Jim followed up with the PUD.

 There was a firmware update to the system by the manufacturer that should prevent this from occurring again, but any member that can see the water tower is asked to keep an eye on it and notify the Board if the light goes on.
-PUD is still working to implement the a telemetry system to the tower to let PUD know if there is a problem, but we need to keep an eye on it till we are certain it works.
+PUD is still working to implement the telemetry system to the tower to let PUD know if there is a problem, but we need to keep an eye on it till we are certain it works.

 A question was asked via chat if we have a UPS back up for the system.
 Jim stated that the pump does have generator back up but brief interrupt of power in switching to the generator is what caused the well pumps to go into protect mode.
 The aforementioned firmware update is expected to fix this.
 PUD is going to be testing this to make sure it has been corrected.